GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 ## Configuring Push Notifications on Stream Dashboard
 To be able to receive PushNotifications from Stream Server, you need to provide the PushProvider Credential to Stream.
-It needs to be done in our Dashboard
+It needs to be done in your Stream's Dashboard

 ### Configuring Firebase Push Notification on Stream Dashboard
 In order to configure Firebase push notifications on Android devices, you need to: